 Why were things so unusual that year?
 The December beforehand, Brother Joel called (as he did every year) to ask about our support level so that he could wisely report our financial status to the church family.
 2001 was no different…until we received a follow up call.
 I’ll never forget how tentative and unsure he was of his words during that second call … with lots of “him-hawing around,” you might say.
 I remember him telling how a deacon in the church had asked him about our stand on marriage, and why Faith supported us financially even though they held a different position.
 A fair enough question.

-However, instead of Brother Joel saying that Faith doesn’t officially represent the Setzers, he told the deacon that he’d check with us on the matter.
+However, instead of Brother Joel saying that the Setzers don’t officially represent Faith, he told the deacon that he’d check with us on the matter.
 Over the succeeding months, we had lengthy discussions by email and by phone over various aspects of the Scripture regarding marriage, divorce, and remarriage.
 At one point, I suggested that Brother Joel issue a questionnaire to all the missionaries that Faith supported, so that we wouldn’t be singled out.
 He agreed.
 I remember that the questionnaire was blatantly biased, as it had a single line to answer a question that HE knew was from a point of disagreement that we’d had.
 While I do not recall the specific question, I do remember that I had to use the back of the sheet to elaborate my answer.
 It was NOT a simple yes-or-no answer!

 All things considered, two main things the church requested of us in order for them to continue supporting us: